Bayou Pierre

 Birding and wildlife viewing: Birding is popular at Bayou Pierre WMA, especially from early fall through winter and during the northward spring migration.
 Bayou Pierre WMA is an excellent area to see hawks and owls during the winter.
 A variety of sparrows (white-throated, white-crowned, chipping, field, fox, and song), red-tailed hawks, northern harriers, and American kestrels are also common during the winter.
 Spring transient warblers include the yellow, Tennessee, black-throated green, and magnolia.
 Scissor-tailed flycatchers often nest on Bayou Pierre WMA during the summer.
 Numerous species of reptiles, amphibians, and insects can also be found using the diverse habitat in this area.

-Camping: Primitive camping is allowed in designated areas (see map for details).
+Camping: Primitive camping is allowed in designated areas (see the Bayou Pierre map for details).

 LDWF has partnered with several organizations including the National Fish and Wildlife Foundation, Ducks Unlimited, National Wild Turkey Federation, Quail Unlimited, American Energy Producers, and the USDA Natural Resources Conservation Service to develop and maintain these habitats.